safetyAI/ChatSafetyAI/README.md

 - input multiple files at once

 ### 05-11-25
-- Invisible handling of automatic scroll-down (like in ChatGPT)
+- Invisible handling of automatic scroll-down
 - Allowing drag and drop in full conversation container

 ### 05-08-25